naiyerasif/site/content/blog/2018/2018-08-15-code-coverage-with-jacoco.md

 JaCoCo runs coverage by instrumenting the Java code through an agent.
 The first execution `start-agent`  ensures that this agent (called `JaCoCo Agent`) starts up before the coverage and the second execution `generate-report` generates a report.

-Execute `mvn package` or `mvn test` to see this in action.
-After the build, you'll notice a `jacoco.exec` file in `target` directory.
+Execute `mvn package` or `mvn test` command to see this in action.
+After the build, you'll notice a `jacoco.exec` file in the `target` directory.
 You can open this file in your editor to see the results of coverage.

 ![IntelliJ Idea Coverage window](./images/2018-08-15-code-coverage-with-jacoco-01.png)